pennythoughtss/c-/Five_Afternoons_at_Fredrick/README.txt

 /// TODO LIST ////

-- display foxy.getPhase() when he's on camera

-- add power to drain
+- add le fred boy

 - move to next night when you win
 - make a main menu
-- optimize animatronic movement
-- add le foxy and le freddy
 - clean up the everything bro

 - add phone guy if you have time